 Some tests are free, while others cost money.
 Be sure to research the cost of a test before doing it.
 Some can be done online, while others require a career counselor to interpret them.

 For example, the Typology Central Jung Personality Test is a free personality test that combines two systems for evaluating personality type—Jungian Cognitive Functions and Personality Dichotomies.
 After you take the test, you'll get a report that outlines your temperament.

 Myers-Briggs Personality Type Indicator

 This test categorizes people into one of 16 personality types.
-With a series of questions, the test determines whether you are gravitate toward Extroversion or Introversion, Sense, or Intuition, Thinking or Feeling, and Judging or Perceiving.
+With a series of questions, the test determines whether you gravitate toward extroversion or introversion, sense or intuition, thinking or feeling, and judging or perceiving.

 Here's how to understand the four categories within the Myers-Briggs test:

-- Extroversion (E) or Introversion (I): This is about how you get your energy — do you turn inward or outward for sources of energy?
-(See eight career tips for introverts.)
+- Extroversion (E) or Introversion (I): This is about how you get your energy.
+Do you turn inward or outward for sources of energy?

 - Sense (S) or Intuition (N): Which one you gravitate toward reveals how you perceive and absorb information.
 People who get an S result are more likely to use past experience and common sense to evaluate situations, while the intuition-focused readily see the big picture and patterns.

 - Thinking (T) or Feeling (F): With this personality trait, your decision-making style is revealed.
 Thinkers are guided by logic and common sense, where feelers may rely on values, and well, feelings.
 For feeling types, the decision-making process may be guided by how a decision would affect others.